 When I first stepped into a commercial kitchen I was blasted with the sights and sounds of what I had always dreamed about.
 What I always wanted to be right in the middle of…

 Green…”Your a little green”, said the sous, trying not to sound too much like a novice I shrugged my shoulders, and ignored the statement.
 He told me that green meant fresh and that I was still very new.
 Why yes, yes I was and I still am.
 Every time I enter a new kitchen I do feel green, and I find that feeling appealing!
 It’s a as though I am taking a cooking 101 class all over again, a refresher course on what to do, say, and what to ask in these different environments.

 I am also very new to the act of creating a soup for a restaurant…from start to finish.
 I mean how much, how will it taste, what will the restrictions be, will there even be any restrictions???
-Little did I know that I would be asked to cover some line shifts and even more surprisingly, asked to make some soups during my shift YES!
-What a feeling!
-My sense of self was quickly restored, and with some guidance from my Chef De Cuisine any worries or restrictions that I had were thrown out the window.
+Little did I know that I would be asked back to Zuni Cafe to cover some line shift and even more surprisingly, asked to make some soups for service.
+It’s a pretty incredible feeling to see my creations on the menu.
+My sense of self was quickly restored, and with some guidance froms my Chef De Cuisine any worries or restrictions that I had were thrown out the window.
 START TO FINISH.

 Potato and Celery with a Basil Pistou, Black Lentil with Roasted Pasilla Pepper Oregano and Orange Oil, English Pea Soup with Minted Yogurt, Artichoke Soup with a Fromage Blanc Crouton and Green Peppercorns, Roasted Poblano and Spinach Soup with Lime Crema.

 Here is a recipe for one of my favorite soups from that week.